FrankieSlinn/comedy/README.md

 ## Inspiration

-The project was inspired by me having done standup comedy for a number of years.
+The project was inspired by me having been on the comedy circuit for a number of years.
 It's a way of coming up with a comedy routine without any time or effort by using the "Dad Joke" generator.
+If only it had existed in my comedy days!
+Then again, maybe that was a good thing it didn't.

 In keeping with the spirit of dad jokes, the "About" Section describes the joke generator as the best thing since sliced bread.
 Use cases include:
 -Impressing a first date / your inlaws